 As a saxophonist and vocalist, Steve has performed and recorded with a wide range of classical, jazz, and pop artists.
 He brings a unique musical perspective to his recording projects.
 He’s especially adept at working with vocalists, having been a vocal coach for a number of top singers in the Detroit area.

-Since relocating to Traverse City (after marrying his childhood sweetheart) Steve has helped develop the Audio Technology program at Northwestern Michigan College and now serves as Audio Technology Coordinator.
+Since relocating to Traverse City, Steve has helped develop the Audio Technology program at Northwestern Michigan College and now serves as Audio Technology Coordinator.
 The dynamic music scene and burgeoning film community in TC are an engineer/producer’s dream come true.
 Steve produced music for the score of Michael Moore’s award winning Capitalism: A Love Story.

 Caroline has been the Visual Communications Program Coordinator since 2005 and is the current Art Department Chair (since 2011).
 Her background is in Graphic Design and Art Direction, with a BFA from The College for Creative Studies in Detroit and an MA in Graphic Design from the Savanna College of Art and Design graduate program.
 She was accepted into the MFA program at Royal College of Art in London for Graphic Design and Film, and also explored film and new media with graduate work at the Maine International Film and Television Workshops in Rockport, ME where she was initially Apple Final Cut Pro Certified.

 Caroline has worked as Art Director for Ross Roy Communications, Ogilvy and Mather, and Hallmark Cards, as well as locally for McConnell & Associates.
 She currently runs her own design studio, SchäferHaus that focuses on Design for Social Awareness and keeps her current in the field.